Salaah01/pandas-data-cleaner/README.md

     "status": ["ENABLED", "ENABLED", "DISABLED"],
 })
 ```
-As a table, this would look like:
+As a table, this would look like this:

 | id  | structure_value | status   |
 | --- | --------------- | -------- |